-At night you sleep in mountain tents, in official campsites – with the exception of the Marangu Route, where there are mountain huts to stay in.
-But for the other routes, you will be sleeping in state of the art, three-person tents, although you can usually request a single tent if you wish.
+SleepOn the Marangu Route there are mountain huts to stay in.
+But for all the other routes, you will be sleeping in state of the art, three-person tents, although you can usually request a single tent if you wish.
 How you sleep becomes a big talking point on Kili treks.
 So, before you go, it is worth getting used to camping, sleeping on a thermal mattress, tucking up in a sleeping bag, and stretching your muscles until they awake in the mornings.
 It is amazing how many people trek Kili who have never spent a night in a tent and the lack of sleep can become a major hindrance to their success in getting to the summit.
 In fact, the final ascent usually starts in the middle of the night.
 Of course, even if you have slept in a tent plenty of times, the altitude itself can be a major cause of insomnia anyway, and unfortunately this isn’t something you can prepare for.
 The good news is that most trips usually accommodate you in a hotel on the first and last nights of your trip.

 Food is prepared by your porters and guides, and although Tanzania isn’t actually way up there on the world map of gastronomy, you will devour the local meat stews and rice after a day of hiking.
-Of course, responsible tour operators will cater for all dietary needs if you let them know in advance.
+Of course, responsible tour operators should be able to cater for most dietary needs if you let them know in advance.
 There is usually a communal tent with tables and chairs for meal times.